statico/statico.github.io/_posts/2012-02-01-webgl-glge-game-part-1.md

 ![GLGE COLLADA demo](images/glge-collada.png)

-COLLADA, which I hadn't heard of before, is an open specification for 3D models that can include textures and animations.
+COLLADA is an open specification for 3D models that can include textures and animations.
 COLLADA files (extension `.dae`) are XML and can be imported and exported using common 3D modeling packages such as Blender and Google SketchUp.
 GLGE lets you import COLLADA documents almost seamlessly.

 The COLLADA demo includes a cartoonish aeroplane with a spinning propeller animation.
-While I was imagining ducks in the water the idea of catching ducks with the plane popped into my head.
-I also remembered playing flight simulators where controlling the plane was a challenge because of its limited maneuverability.
+This made me remember flight simulators -- planes have limited maneuverability and controlling their movement is a challenge.
 Catching ducks with a kinda-hard-to-maneuver plane seemed like it could be a simple, somewhat-fun game.

 ### Getting started with GLGE

 [GLGE][glge] calls itself "WebGL for the lazy."
-It provides a collection of classes to make management of the scene, camera and object much easier than if you were to write raw WebGL constructs.
-It also optimizes your scene by reusing meshes and materials whenever it can.
+It provides a collection of classes to make management of the camera, scene and its objects much easier than if you were to write raw WebGL constructs.
+It also optimizes by reusing meshes and materials whenever it can.

-Meshes and materials?
-Some of the terms might seem alien if you've never worked with OpenGL before, so here's a primer.
-A *mesh* is a collection of triangles which make up the shape of an object.
-A triangle is merely a list of three points, where each point is a three-tuple (or *vector*) of X, Y and Z coordinates in space.
-A *material* is applied to a mesh to give it a texture.
-A *scene* is what you're looking at at any given moment -- a tree of objects and object groups (the *scene graph*).
-You look at a scene through a viewport, whose direction, width and height is defined by the scene's *camera*.

 If you want to dive in to the docs and examples immediately, perform the following.
 Clone or download & unzip [the GLGE project from GitHub][glge-github], run `python -m SimpleHTTPServer` from within the `GLGE/` directory, and connect to [http://localhost:8000/](http://localhost:8000/).
 This will give you fast access to the API and, unlike using `file:///`, will let you run the examples without triggering any cross-domain security hooplah.

+Some of the terms might seem alien if you've never worked with OpenGL before, so here's a primer.
+A *mesh* is a collection of polygons which make up the shape of an object.
+A polygon is a list of points, where each point is a three-tuple (or *vector*) of X, Y and Z coordinates.
+A *material* is applied to a mesh to give it the appearance of texture.
+A *scene* is what you're looking at at any given moment -- a tree of objects and object groups called the *scene graph*.
+You look at a scene through a viewport, whose direction, width and height is defined by the scene's *camera*.

 ### Making a scene